petervancleave/Study_Logger/README.md

 ## Data Storage
 - Study sessions are stored in a local SQLite database (`tracker.db`)
 - The database is automatically created when you first run the application
-- The database file is not included in the repository to keep your study data private

 ## Development
 - Built with PySide6 (Qt for Python)
 - Uses SQLite for data storage
 - Dark theme with modern styling

-## Default Achievements
+## Achievements

-- Time Lord: Track 10 hours total
-- Dedicated Learner: Complete a 2-hour session
-- Early Bird: Start a session before 8 AM
-- Night Owl: Complete a session after 10 PM
+- Coming Soon

-More achievements can be added by modifying the database directly.
+(More achievements can be added by modifying the database directly)